 Needing wholesale flower supplies to create your floral creations?
-Check out our collection of flower processing kits, vases & professional floral supplies; Only available at professional floral supply outlets, you can be sure you're getting the best quality.
+Look no further than our collection of flower processing kits, vases and professional floral supplies that are only available at professional floral supply outlets, so you can be sure you're getting the best quality.

 - Just a quick note, the exact color tones of our flowers may vary from what you see on your screen.
 This is because flowers are a product of Mother Nature, and monitor resolutions can vary.
 Rest assured, however the flowers you receive will be beautiful and fresh!

 - Our flower package contents and prices are based on availability and are subject to change due to weather and market conditions.
 We do our best to keep our prices as low as possible, but we may have to adjust occasionally.